Converting NodeJS CPU profiles to pprof

 I’d like to support line ticks.
 V8’s CPU profiles actually have

-line-level granularity under a field called positionTicks
+line-level granularity under a field called positionTicks.

 "positionTicks": [